Spectral gap of scl in graphs of groups and $3$-manifolds: Background

 It is a fundamental result of the Bass--Serre theory that there is a correspondence between groups acting on trees (without inversions) and graphs of groups, where vertex and edge stabilizers correspond to vertex and edge groups respectively.
 See \cite{Serre} for more details about graphs of groups and their relation to groups acting on trees.

 In the standard realization $X$, the homeomorphic images of $X_e\times\{0\}\cong X_e$ and $X_v$ are called an \emph{edge space} and a \emph{vertex space} respectively.
 The image of $X_v\sqcup (\sqcup_{e: t(e)=v}X_{e}\times [0,1) )$ deformation retracts to $X_v$.
-We refer to its completion $N(X_v)$ as the \emph{thickened vertex space}; see Figure \ref{fig: thickenedvertsp}.
+We refer to its completion $N(X_v)$ as the \emph{thickened vertex space}; See Figure \ref{fig: thickenedvertsp}.

 Free homotopy classes of loops in $X$ fall into two types. \emph{Elliptic} loops are those admitting a representative supported in some vertex space, and such a representative is called a \emph{tight} elliptic loop.
 Loops of the other type are called \emph{hyperbolic}.
 We can deform any hyperbolic loop $\gamma$ so that, for each $s\in (-1,1)$ and $e\in X_e$, $\gamma$ is either disjoint from $X_e\times\{s\}$ or intersects it only at $\{b_e\}\times\{s\}$ transversely.
-For such a representative, the edge spaces cut $\gamma$ into finitely many arcs, each supported in some thickened vertex spaces $N(X_v)$.
+For such a representative, the edge spaces cut $\gamma$ into finitely many arcs, each supported in some thickened vertex space $N(X_v)$.
 The image of each arc $\alpha$ in $N(X_v)$ under the deformation retraction $N(X_v)\to X_v$ becomes a based loop in $X_v$ and thus represents an element $w(\alpha)\in G_v$.
-If some arc $\alpha$ enters and leaves $X_v$ via the same end of an edge $e$ with $t(e)=v$ and $w(\alpha)\in t_e(G_e)$, then we say $\gamma$ trivially backtracks at $\alpha$ and can pushed $\alpha$ off $X_v$ to further simplify $\gamma$; see Figure \ref{fig: backtrack}.
-After finitely many such simplifications, we may assume $\gamma$ does not trivially backtrack.
+If some arc $\alpha$ enters and leaves $X_v$ via the same end of an edge $e$ with $t(e)=v$ and $w(\alpha)\in t_e(G_e)$, then we say $\gamma$ trivially backtracks at $\alpha$ and can push $\alpha$ off $X_v$ to further simplify $\gamma$; See Figure \ref{fig: backtrack}.
+After finitely many such simplifications, we may assume that $\gamma$ does not trivially backtrack.
 Refer to such a representative as a \emph{tight} hyperbolic loop, which exists in each hyperbolic homotopy class by the procedure above.

 On the group theoretic side, an element $g\in G$ is elliptic (resp. hyperbolic) if it is represented by an elliptic (resp. hyperbolic) loop in $X$, which we usually choose to be tight.
-Then an element is elliptic if and only if it conjugates into some vertex group.
+Then an element is elliptic if and only if it is conjugate into some vertex group.